 Promoting the health of pollinators, critical to our food and ecosystems, by empowering people to take individual and collective action to help pollinators thrive.

 There are many threats to pollinators, including habitat loss and fragmentation, pesticide use, climate change, and disease.
 In 2011, AdkAction started working to increase awareness and habitats for monarch butterflies by designing and distributing milkweed seeds and informational brochures, and by sponsoring lectures and film showings.
 In 2016, AdkAction created The Adirondack Pollinator Project (APP) in order to expand its monarch butterfly education programming to include all pollinators.
 Our major partners are Lake Placid Land Conservancy, The Wild Center, and Paul Smiths College.

 Our work includes public lecturers by distinguished experts, free film programming, and hands-on conservation by encouraging community volunteers and homeowners to plant for pollinators.
-We give out thousands of free seed packets every year and our annual online plant sale allows residents to plan their pollinator gardens and pre-order a variety of pollinator plants (all free of neonicotinoids) designed to provide a diversity of nectar and pollen sources for local bees, butterflies, moths, and hummingbirds.
-New in 2019, we have created a Mobile Pollinator Garden Shed that will be roving the Park, leaving blooms, bees, and butterflies in its wake!
+We give out thousands of free seed packets every year and our annual online plant sale allows residents to plan their pollinator gardens and pre-order a variety of neonic-free pollinator plants designed to provide a diversity of nectar and pollen sources for local bees, butterflies, moths, and hummingbirds.
+We also have a Mobile Pollinator Garden Shed that we use to plant community-scale pollinator gardens around the Adirondacks.